New weekly shot shows promise for gut disorder patients

 Summary

-This study tests the long-term safety and effectiveness of a weekly injection called glepaglutide in adults with short bowel syndrome, a condition where the body can't absorb nutrients properly.
-About 129 people who completed a prior trial will receive the drug for 2 years.
-The goal is to see if the treatment remains safe and continues to help manage the condition over time.
+This study tests the long-term safety and effectiveness of a weekly injection called glepaglutide in adults with short bowel syndrome, a condition where the body cannot absorb nutrients properly.
+Participants who completed a previous trial will receive the drug for about 2 years.
+The goal is to see if the treatment remains safe and continues to help manage the condition.

 Get updates